tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 To keep code simple and safe.
-Sometimes, ugly, unsafe, or error-prone techniques are necessary for logical or performance reasons.
+Sometimes, verbose, unsafe, or error-prone techniques are necessary for logical or performance reasons.
 If so, keep them local, rather than "infecting" interfaces so that larger groups of programmers have to be aware of the subtleties.
 Implementation complexity should, if at all possible, not leak through interfaces into user code.